-Nothing is better than having a bowl of healthy Pho when your stomach needs something Light, flavorful, and full of nutrition.
+Nothing is better than having a bowl of healthy Pho when your stomach needs something light, flavorful, and full of nutrition.
 Pho has been a go-to recipe for many who like something easy to make, healthy, and low-calorie.
+Pho is a healthy soup bowl with noodles, much different than a stew, but just as nutritious.

 The Vietnamese soup is easy to make as a one-pot meal requiring less preparation if you already have broth in your freezer.
 All you need to do is prepare the bone broth and keep it in the freezer.
 Assembly with noodles, meat, and other herbs is easy and requires less time.